xiaosaiyao/epiregulon.book/docs/prostate.ENZ.archr.md

 ## Generate regulons

 A long format data frame, representing the inferred regulons, is then generated.
-The data frame consists of three columns:
+Three columns are important:

 * tf (transcription factor)
 * target gene